Function to return a list of compatible data products

 This highlights what I think is a general problem in that the user needs to know the module label names for the compatible data products.
 In your RecoProxyUsageExample, the user needs to know trktag, vtxtag and mcstag.
 In the case of Hits and Hit – MCParticles and Hit - Wire assns the association should be one-to-one.
 It would be nice if there was a function that returns a vector of handles of associations with compatible data products, presumably by comparing the product IDs.
 The code would then have to decide what to do if there is more than one.
 If for example there is one track collection and two different vertex modules were used on that collection, one would get two vertex handles if you passed this function the track collection handle.
 You would get one track handle if you passed it a vertex collection handle.

 Let me know if this is a flawed idea.

-#2 Updated by Giuseppe Cerati over 1 year ago
+#2 Updated by Giuseppe Cerati almost 2 years ago

 For the record, this was the reply I gave to this email:

 I do not know if there are functionalities that return all associations between objects of two definite types.